MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/collateral-tutorials/app-center.md

 ### For iPad and iPhone

 1. Compile and sign the client application provided in source code.
 This is mandatory.

 2. In MobileFirst Studio, open the IBMAppCenter Project at: **install_dir/ApplicationCenter/installer**

 3. Use **Run As > Run on MobileFirst Development Server** to build the project.

 4. Use Xcode to build and sign the application with your Apple iOS Enterprise profile.
-You can either open the resulting native project (in **iphone\native**) manually in Xcode, or right-click the iPhone folder and select **Run As > Xcode project** (which will generate the project and then open it in Xcode).
+You can either open the resulting native project (in **iphone\native**) manually in Xcode, or right-click the iPhone folder and select **Run As > Xcode project**.
+This action generats the project and opens it in Xcode.

 ### For Blackberry

 * To build the BlackBerry version, you must have the BlackBerry Eclipse IDE (or Eclipse with the BlackBerry Java™ plug-in) with the BlackBerry SDK 6.0.
 The application also runs on BlackBerry OS 7 when compiled with BlackBerry SDK 6.0.

 A BlackBerry project is provided in: **install_dir/ApplicationCenter/installer/IBMAppCenterBlackBerry6**

 ### For Windows Phone 8

 1. Register a company account with Microsoft.
 Application Center manages only company applications that are signed with the company certificate that comes with your company account.

 2. The Windows Phone version of the mobile client is included at: **install_dir/ApplicationCenter/installer/IBMApplicationCenterUnsigned.xap**

 * Make sure that also the Application Center mobile client is signed with this company certificate.

 * To install company applications on a device, first enroll the device with the company by installing a company enrollment token.

-> For more information about company accounts and enrollment tokens, see the [Microsoft Developer website > Company app distribution for Windows Phone](http://msdn.microsoft.com/library/windows/apps/jj206943(v=vs.105).aspx) page
+> For more information about company accounts and enrollment tokens, see the [Microsoft Developer website > Company app distribution for Windows Phone](http://msdn.microsoft.com/library/windows/apps/jj206943(v=vs.105).aspx) page.

 > For more information about how to sign Windows Phone mobile client applications, see the [Microsoft Developer website](http://dev.windows.com/en-us/develop).